FelipePulcherio/price-web-scraper/README.md

 Finding the best price for a product online should be a simple task, but it’s made difficult by biased search results influenced by "promoted" retailers, search engine algorithms, and user browsing history.
 While finding the lowest current price is relatively easy, buyers are often left without access to critical insights, such as price history and trends, that can help them determine whether they're getting a good deal or overpaying.

-This project aims to solve these challenges by creating a transparent, intuitive, and user-friendly platform that will empower users to make smarter purchasing decisions by providing comprehensive price comparisons, detailed historical price data, and access to trustworthy retailers, all in one convenient place.
+This project aims to solve these challenges by creating a transparent, intuitive, and user-friendly platform that will empower users to make smarter purchasing decisions by providing price comparisons, historical price data and access to trustworthy retailers.

 <br>